Instant Pot Baked Beans

 Large dish of instant pot baked beans garnished with parsley

-• Beans: If you can, try to use pinto beans when making this baked bean recipe, through you could also use kidney beans or cannellini beans if you prefer.
-Use dried beans, not canned, for this recipe.
+• Beans: I prefer dried pinto beans but you could also use kidney beans or cannellini beans if you prefer.
+Check the tip section for how to use canned beans instead.

-• Ketchup and tomato paste: For that rich tomato sauce.
-The paste has a more concentrated flavor and the ketchup also adds a little sweetness.
+• Ketchup and tomato paste: The paste has a more concentrated flavor, and the ketchup also adds a little sweetness.

 • Mustard: Dijon mustard adds a nice tangy flavor.
 You can use yellow mustard if you prefer a milder taste.